 Apple introduced all their new operating systems yesterday at the start of WWDC 2021.
 These new systems are in beta now, with release scheduled for the fall.

 Like many, I was hoping for new hardware announcements, which didn’t come.
 (Published reports indicate that the on-going limitations imposed by both COVID and chip shortages played a role.)
-But, truthfully, the real reasons WWDC (Worldwide Developer Conference) exists is to get DEVELOPERS excited about creating programs for all the various Apple platforms, then, second, to get consumers excited about upgrading.
+But, truthfully, the real reason WWDC (Worldwide Developer Conference) exists is to get DEVELOPERS excited about creating programs for all the various Apple platforms, then, second, to get consumers excited about upgrading.

 If developers don’t get excited, all our cool computer hardware becomes, at best, expensive door stops.